 TGay editor, change as follows

-If a Protected Dual of Unprotected DMG Action frame is defined to allow robust STA-STA communications of the same information that is conveyed in the corresponding Action frame with the same name and that is not robust, the protected variant shall be used when management frame protection has been negotiated between the communicating DMG STAs,
+If a Protected Dual of Unprotected DMG Action frame is defined to allow robust STA-STA communications of the same information that is conveyed in the corresponding Action frame with the same name and that is not robust, the protected variant shall be used when the following conditions met:

+the Protected DMG Dual Support subfield is set to 1 in the DMG capabilities element (9.4.2.127 DMG Capabilities element) sent by the communicating DMG STAs,

+the management frame protection has been negotiated between the communicating DMG STAs,

+otherwise the action frames of the category Protected Dual of Unprotected DMG Action shall not be used.

+An EDMG STA shall set the Protected DMG Dual Support subfield to 1 in the DMG Capabilities element if the Management Frame Protection Capable field in its RSNE is also set to 1.

 The Unprotected DMG Action frames are listed in 9.6.21.1 and the Protected Dual of Unprotected DMG Action frames are listed in 9.6.31.

 References:

 IEEE P802.11ay/D3.0, February 2019